-The DefaultTenant is created in the European Union by default.
-If you need it to be in a different region, you can create a new tenant in your preferred region, or reach out to Support to request to have it moved to another region.
+For Community and Free plan users, the DefaultTenant is created in the European Union by default.
+For Pro, Pro Trial, and Enterprise customers, if you need it to be in a different region, you can create a new tenant in your preferred region, or reach out to Support to request to have it moved to another region.

 Your service data (or business data), on the other hand, refers to any customer-created data in the tenant and relates to your use of automations in Automation Cloud products (services), such as the Orchestrator service, and is hosted:

-- for community customers, always in the European Union
+- for Community and Free plan customers, always in the European Union

-- for enterprise and enterprise trial customers, in the selected tenant region, as described below in Tenant and service regions.
+- for customers on other licensing plans, in the selected tenant region, as described below in Tenant and service regions.

-For community customers, the business data for your organization, tenant, and services is hosted in the European Union.
+For organizations that are on the Community or Free plan, the business data for your organization, tenant, and services is hosted in the European Union.